andydlindsay/lectures/w01d02/outline.md

 - Avoid copy/paste
 - Errors are your friend
 - Google => StackOverflow => Documentation (MDN)

-- When to ask for mentor support?
+# When to ask for mentor support?
 15 minute rule, don't say "it's not working"

 - Use the Node REPL to play with the code
 - Show how MDN says things like Array.prototype.arrayMethod
 - Stack Overflow is often outdated

-- Doing things with intention (you are not a passenger)

 ### Python Tutor/JS Tutor